Vasili Pukirev’s painting Unequal Marriage has a legend about it: allegedly, after looking at it, all the elderly grooms refused to marry their...

 His autobiographical text, La Vita Nuova, is filled with love letters to her and, subsequently, concludes with a verse mourning her death.
 In Divine Comedy, she appears as a heavenly spirit who caused and guided him on his trip through the afterlife.
 Dante refers to her as “my savior”, because the courteous and noble feelings he has for her guide him towards what’s divine and perfect.
 That is why he also calls her the “glorious lady of my mind”, for the idea of a perfect Beatrice exists only inside the writer’s head.
 In real life, Beatrice married a banker in 1287, meanwhile Dante had a family of his own too.
 Three years later she died at the age of 24.

-The story of Rossetti and Elizabeth is one of romance, obsession, and tragic.
-Rossetti has always identified Siddal with Beatrice, since the very beginning of their relationship.
+The story of Rossetti and Elizabeth is one of romance, obsession, and tragedy.
+Rossetti always identified Siddal with Beatrice from the very beginning of their relationship.
 This identification, however, took a chilling turn when Siddal died in February 1862, repeating the fate of Beatrice herself.

-The dove, the standard symbol of Love, appears as a messenger of death, bearing in its beaks a white poppy, which stands for sleep or death, perhaps also a reference to opium; Siddal had died as the result of a laudanum overdose.
-Right above the dove is a sundial pointing at number nine associated with Beatrice’s death in La Vita Nuova, which occurred at nine o’clock on 9th June 1290.
-The moody light and hazy atmosphere create a halo-like aureole, and together with the beatific expression on her face, suggests her ‘sudden spiritual transfiguration’, as quoted by Rossetti.
+The dove, the standard symbol of love, appears as a messenger of death, bearing in its beak a white poppy, which stands for sleep or death, and perhaps is also a reference to opium.
+(Siddal died as the result of a laudanum overdose.)
+Right above the dove is a sundial pointing at number nine. symbolizing Beatrice’s death in La Vita Nuova, which occurred at nine o’clock on June 9th, 1290.
+The moody light and hazy atmosphere create a halo-like aura, and together with the beatific expression on her face, suggests her “sudden spiritual transfiguration”, as quoted by Rossetti.